takenet/blip-docs/source/includes/en/extensions/broadcast.md

 #### Default list

-BLiP automatically creates a distribution list with all clients that have already contacted your chatbot.
+Blip automatically creates a distribution list with all clients that have already contacted your chatbot.
 Its address is `[bot-identifier]+senders@broadcast.msging.net` where `bot-identifier` is the identifier of your chatbot, which is used with the access key for authentication.

 For example, for a chatbot with identifier `mychatbot`, this list address would be `mychatbot+senders@broadcast.msging.net`.